Moin-27/Language-Translation/README.md

 # Language Translation Tool

 This is a web-based Language Translation Tool developed using **Python (Flask)**, **HTML**, **CSS**, and **JavaScript**.
-It allows users to translate text between multiple languages, and listen to the translated text using text-to-speech.
+It allows users to translate text between multiple languages using **Google Translate**, and listen to the translated text using text-to-speech.

 ---